danerwilliams/danewilliams.com/content/journal/farewell-workos.md

 ## What comes next

 Career discernment is an underrated aspect of a first job.
-I chose to work at a growth-stage startup right out of school because I knew I'd get broad exposure to the business, among other reasons.
+I chose to work at a growth-stage startup right out of school because I knew I'd get broad exposure to the business.

 While it would be foolish to think I know _what I want to do with my life_, I now have significantly more clarity.
 Most importantly, I know the next step I want to take in my journey.